Overview

 - Quick actions that continue the conversation

 Immersive interfaces for complex interactions.
 The conversation composer remains available so users can continue talking to your app through Claude.
 Apps provide their own fullscreen button.
 A close button appears in the native header bar when in fullscreen mode.
 In fullscreen mode, avoid the use of floating panels.
 Use collapsible sidebars, tabs or pagination to disclose details.
-Good uses:- Data visualizations and dashboards
+When to use:- Data visualizations and dashboards

 - Detailed analysis tools